axeloscar/Hyperledger-Blockchain-Fabric-Network-COBRA/README.md

 > All the configuration files described below are located in the research-network folder.
 It is important to respect the architecture of the folder so that everything works.

 > [!NOTE]
 > ***For a production use a complete architecture will have to be created.
-You can find all the necessary information on the Hyperledger Wiki.***
+You can find all the necessary information on the [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/latest/) for detailed deployment strategies.***
 >
 > ***Do not hesiate to contribute or signal if you see errors or if you have any questions***
 >